decred/dcrtime/api/v2/api.md

 Verifies the status of a digest or timestamp on the server.
 Verifies through the same process as batched ones.

-* **URL**
+- **URL**

   `/v2/verify`

-* **HTTP Method:**
+- **HTTP Method:**

   `POST`

-*  *Params*
+- *Params*

  **Required**

  `digest={hash}`

  Digest is a digest (SHA256 hash) to be confirmed by the server.

  or

  `timestamp={timestamp}`

  Timestamp is a int64 timestamp to be confirmed by the server.

  **Optional**

    `id=[string]`

  ID is a user provided identifier that may be used in case the client requires a unique identifier.

-* **Results**
+- **Results**

  `id`

  id is copied from the original call for the client to use to match calls and responses.

  `digest`

  The batch of digests requested by the client.
 Each digest will return the following fields:

  `digest`

  The digest processed by the server.

  `servertimestamp`

-	The collection the digest belongs to (if anchored).
+ The collection timestamp the digest belongs to.

+ `flushtimestamp`

+ The timestamp when the digest was flushed from the server to the blockchain.

  `result`

  Return code, see #Results.

  `chaininformation`

  A JSON object with the information about the onchain timestamp.

  `chaintimestamp`

  Timestamp from the server.

  `transaction`

  Transaction hash that includes the digest.

  `merkleroot`

  MerkleRoot of the block containing the transaction (if mined).

  `merklepath`

  Merklepath contains additional information for the mined transaction (if available).

  `timestamp`

  The batch of timestamps requested by the client.
 Each timestamp will return the following fields:

  `servertimestamp`

  The timestamp itself.

+ `flushtimestamp`

+ The timestamp when the digest was flushed from the server to the blockchain.

  `result`

  Return code, see #Results.

  `collectioninformation`

  A JSON object with the information about that timestamp collection.

  `chaintimestamp`

  Timestamp from the server.

  `transaction`

  Transaction hash that includes the digest.

  `merkleroot`

  MerkleRoot of the block containing the transaction (if mined).

  `digests`

  Digests contains all digests grouped and anchored on that timestamp collection.

-* **Example**
+- **Example**

 Request form data: